johnnyw66/CPU/README.md

 For those who have the book - I have referred to the 'WBUS' reference in Malvino's book as 'DBUS'.

 My 16-bit address bus and enhanced ALU instructions are not being used in this design.

+15th August 2021</br>

+**SAP1 Enhanced.**

+The enhanced version (on the **sap1en** branch)- is now Turing Complete.
+It supports Write to Memory, Conditional Jumps.
+For what it's worth - I have also added in a Load Immediate Instruction 'LDI', which is a two byte instruction.
+The second byte - is the 8-bit value to which the A reg takes.

+    .ORG 0

+     LDI 0x01
+     STA E
+     LDI 0xC1     ; Load 201 into the A Register
+LOOP:
+     OUT
+     SUB E
+     JPNZ LOOP
+     HLT

+(byte code: 60 01 3E 60 C1 E0 2E 55 F0)

+You can checkout the sap1en branch with -

+**git checkout sap1en**

+14th August 2021</br>

 I've tested this with a couple of simple programs - and it seems to behave as expected.